coderefinery/talk-general/talk.md

 template: inverse

-## How CodeRefinery can help researchers with modular and reprodicible software development
+## How CodeRefinery can help researchers with modular and reproducible software development

 ---